Ach, lieben Christen, seid getrost, BWV 114: History and words

 The cantata is based on a song of penitence, "Ach, lieben Christen, seid getrost", in six stanzas by Johannes Gigas (1561), sung to the melody of "Wo Gott der Herr nicht bei uns hält".
 The hymn is only distantly related to the readings, concentrating on the thought that the Christians sin and deserve punishment, but may be raised to joy in a "seliger Tod" (blessed death).
-An unknown poet kept the first, third and sixth stanza as movements 1, 4 and 7 of the cantata.
+An unknown librettist retained the first, third and sixth stanza as movements 1, 4 and 7 of the cantata.
 He derived movements 2 and 3, aria and recitative, from stanza 2, movement 5, another aria, from stanza 4, and the last recitative from stanza 5.
 In movement 3, he deviated from the song text, expanding in connection to the gospel that sin in general is comparable to the dropsy, "diese Sündenwassersucht ist zum Verderben da und wird dir tödlich sein" (this sinful dropsy leads to destruction and will be fatal to you), and alluding to Adam's fall, caused by self-exaltation in the forbidden quest to be like God, "Der Hochmut aß vordem von der verbotnen Frucht, Gott gleich zu werden" (Pride first ate the forbidden fruit, to be like God).

+Performance history

 Bach first performed the cantata on 1 October 1724, only two days after the first performance of his chorale cantata Herr Gott, dich loben alle wir, BWV 130, on the feast of Michael, the archangel, 29 September 1724.
+Bach revived the work in the 1740s.

+After Bach's death, it was performed by the Thomanerchor in the 1750s along with other chorale cantatas.
+This interest in the cycle suggests that the chorale cantatas had been well received in Leipzig.
+However, given the youth of Barth and Penzel, two former pupils of Bach who were the interim directors of the choir when the cantata was revived, it is not clear how closely they were able to follow Bach's style of performance.